-We created a Muslim presence variable, which simply indicates the percentage of Muslims per country, as provided by the Pew-Templeton Religious Futures Project (Pew Research Center 2013; see Table 2).
-Based on Strabac and Listhaug (2008), we did not have specific expectations for this indicator, but we use it as a control variable.
+Individual Protestants were coded as such when they indicated to be a member of a Protestant denomination (all Protestant churches, including the Free Church) and attended church at least on a monthly basis.
+We created a Muslim presence variable, which simply indicates the percentage of Muslims per country, as provided by the Pew Templeton Religious Futures Projectvii (see Table 2).
+Based on Strabac and Listhaug (2008), we did not have particular expectations for this indicator, but we use it as a control variable.

-The overview of the unstandardized percentages of Muslims per country, and the country's level of secularity measure can be found in Table 2.
-In Table 2, we also included the aggregated levels of regular attending Protestants and Catholics/Orthodox per country for comparison reasons, but these are no country-level variables in the multilevel analysis.
+The overview of the unstandardizedviii percentages of Muslims per country, and the country's level of secularity measure can be found in Table 2.